April 14, 1991

 As people who possess a personal and ongoing relationship with God, Christians should be characterized by happiness.
 In this message from Psalm 1, Alistair Begg reminds us that happiness grounded in the delight of God shapes our thinking, behavior, and affections.
-By embracing the challenge to model lives of genuine joy, we point our hurting world to the goodness and worth of God.
+By embracing the challenge to model lives of genuine joy, we point our hurting world to God’s goodness and worth.

 1Blessed is the man1